SenseExpo: Spatial Exploration and Navigation via Scene Estimation from Expeditious Predictive Operators: METHODOLOGY

-The traditional Frontier-based~\cite{yamauchi1997frontier} algorithm searches for boundary points between the uncertain and free areas.
-However, the map predicted by our model does not explicitly include an uncertain region.
+This transforms goal selection, substantially improving exploration efficiency over using only currently observed data.
+The traditional Frontier-based algorithm searches for boundary points between the uncertain and free areas.
 If we define thresholds to partition the free, uncertain, and obstacle regions, the uncertain area will mostly be concentrated at the edges of the obstacles, as shown in Fig.~\ref{fig6}(a).
 This makes it unsuitable for use as a navigation point selection area.

-To address the problem mentioned above, we designed a Frontier-based search algorithm~\cite{yamauchi1997frontier} based on local predicted maps.
-For multi-robot scenarios, after each robot updates its local predicted map \( \hat{m}_i^t \), we use Bayesian Updating to obtain the total predicted map \( \hat{M}_{\text{Total}}^t \).
-For the single-robot case, the total predicted map is simply the local predicted map \( \hat{m}_i^t \).
+To address the problem mentioned above, we designed a frontier-based search algorithm~\cite{yamauchi1997frontier} based on local predicted maps.
+To accommodate potential multi-robot scenarios, after each robot updates its local predicted map \( \hat{m}_i^t \), a fusion mechanism such as Bayesian Updating could be used to obtain the total predicted map \( \hat{M}_{\text{Total}}^t \).
+For the single-robot case, which is the focus of our experiments, the total predicted map is simply the local predicted map \( \hat{m}_i^t \).
 The boundary points between the free region (red region) in \( \hat{M}_{\text{Total}}^t \) are extracted as shown in Fig.~\ref{fig6}(b).

-Thus, we can derive the quality for each frontier \( \{ \mu_j \}_{j=1}^k \).
-We compute the cost for each frontier's central point using the following equation (Eq.~\ref{eq:cost}):